 - Metro: Last Light Redux (2014)

 - Alien Isolation

 - The Crew

 - Grand Theft Auto V

 - Batman: Arkham Origins

-This is a really short list highlighting the fact that Nvidia’s WHQL driver release schedule is tied to the release of new operating systems as well as to AAA game releases.
-This driver claims the “best gaming experience for Windows …. ”
+This is a short list highlighting the fact that Nvidia’s WHQL driver release schedule is continuing to be tied to the release of AAA games.

 For the comprehensive release notes, you will need to download the .pdf

-Let’s head to the charts and compare the driver progress with the GTX 980 Ti and with the GTX 980 Ti SLI since we tested the last time.
+Let’s head to the chart and compare the driver progress with the GTX 980 Ti and with the GTX 980 Ti SLI since we tested the last time.